VinhHoang97/my-digital-cv/index.md

 ## 🎯 Objective

-Seeking a position as a Software Engineer where I can contribute my software engineering skills, abilities and experiences gained through relevant education and projects for the organization's growth.  ✌️ <br>
+Seeking a position as a Senior Software Engineer where I can contribute my software engineering skills, abilities and experiences gained through relevant education and projects for the organization's growth.  ✌️ <br>

 ## 🎓 Education